MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 - The extension doesn't noticeably impact the loading time or performance of web pages

 These user stories cover the main features and requirements of the Quick Fields Chrome browser extension.
 They can be used as a starting point for development and can be further refined or expanded based on additional stakeholder input or technical considerations.

+## Next Roadmap Milestones

+1. Use accessibility tree instead of tags to search elements on the page
+2. Add commit linter
+3. Rewrite in the future to use shadcn components